Stefano De Marchi

 Stefano De Marchi (born 17 December 1962 in Candiana, Padua) is an Italian mathematician who works in numerical analysis and is a professor at the University of Padua.
-He is managing editor of the open access journal Dolomites Research Notes on Approximation published by the Padua University Press, coordinator of the Constructive Approximation and Applications Research Group, coordinator of the Research Italian network on Approximation, and responsible for the Unione Matematica Italiana Thematic Group on "Approximation Theory and Applications (A.T.A.)".
+He is the founder and managing editor of the open-access journal Dolomites Research Notes on Approximation published by the Padua University Press, coordinator of the Constructive Approximation and Applications Research Group till 2025, coordinator of the Italian Research Network on Approximation from 2017 to 2020, and Responsible for the Unione Matematica Italiana Thematic Group on "Approximation Theory and Applications (A.T.A.)" from 2000 to 2026.

 His scientific interests deal mainly with interpolation and approximation of functions and data by polynomials and radial basis functions (RBFs)).